Home / Disinfectant Testing / antibacterial / AOAC 961.02

 Do you have a product that needs testing?

-AOAC 961.02, known as the Germicidal Spray Products Test, is a standardized method for evaluating the germicidal efficacy of spray disinfectants.
+AOAC 961.02, known as the Germicidal Spray Products Test. is a standardized method for evaluating the germicidal efficacy of spray disinfectants.
 This test is one of the EPA-recommended methods for registering antimicrobial sprays in the United States.
-This carrier-based test evaluates products under simulated real-world use conditions, especially on hard, non-porous surfaces that may be contaminated with dangerous pathogens like Staphylococcus aureus, Pseudomonas aeruginosa, and Salmonella enterica.
+As a carrier based test, AOAC 961.02 assesses the effectiveness of spray disinfectants on contaminated hard, non-porous surfaces, to simulate real-world use conditions.

 AOAC 961.02 Test Method